Bike Orlando

 Past Covered Bridge Park, the path comes to Old Horatio Road.
 Turn right and cross the covered wooden bridge over Nina Canal, past Jim Houser Azalea Garden. and back to E. Horatio Ave.
 There's a bike lane on E. Horatio, but given the traffic and short distance (1/10 mile to Swoope Ave.) riding on the sidewalk is advisable.
 Turn left on Swoope Avenue (BR 2), and then right on Packwood Avenue (BR 2 continues).
 Cross US17-92 and continue to the boardwalk (BR 17), and return to Lake Lily Park.

-Starting the East-West Connector, the 1.25 mile Sandspur Road Trail (BR 3B) runs from North Maitland Avenue to North Wymore Road.
-The 10-foot wide, multi-use pathway replaces the sidewalk on the north side of Sandspur, and passes both Lake Sybelia Elementary and Orangewood Christian Schools.
+The 1.25 mile Sandspur Road Trail (BR 3B) runs from North Maitland Avenue to North Wymore Road.
+The 10-foot wide, multi-use pathway runs on the north side of Sandspur, and passes both Lake Sybelia Elementary and Orangewood Christian Schools.
 At the Maitland Avenue end, the path is across the street from Bridle Path and connection to Maitland Community Park (see above).
-At the Wymore Road end, it continues to the new I-4 bridge.
+At the Wymore Road end, it continues to the I-4 bridge.

 From the end of Sandspur Road, cross Wymore Road and go right, the path runs roadside toward Maitland Blvd.
 Just before the underpass, it then turns left onto the ramp to the I-4 bridge.

 The bridge has lights, so useable after dark.
-At the end of the bridge is a nice view of Lake Lucien.
-After crossing the bridge and down the ramp, a multi-use path follows Bike Route 1 along Lake Destiny Drive to the Lake Destiny Soccer Field.
-It then continues along Lake Destiny and Lake Lucien Drives to N. Keller Road.
-Follow N. Keller to Fennell St. and the Maitland Baseball Complex.
+At the western end of the bridge is a nice view of Lake Lucien.
+After crossing the bridge and down the ramp, the bike trail meets Lake Destiny Drive.

-We like the town's original Seminole Indian name Fumecheliga, or "Musk Melon Place," and here's interesting information on Maitland's history.
+We like the town's original Seminole Indian name Fumecheliga, or "Musk Melon Place."
+Here's interesting information on Maitland's history.

 City of Winter